 This Quinoa Citrus Mango Avocado Black Bean Salad would make an excellent addition to any meal.
 Bright with citrus fruits, juicy with mangoes, creamy with avocado, and chock full of protein from quinoa and black beans.

-It’s an odd time of year.
-Technically, Spring has begun, but the temperatures outside speak otherwise.
+Spring is here but temperatures continue to fluctuate between warm and cool.
 Spring crops are just starting to come to market, yet cold weather produce dominates the shelves still.
 My kitchen reflects this transition.
 I’ve still got grapefruits and oranges in my refrigerator, yet I also have a box of mangoes on my counter.

 - 2 cups cooked quinoa